In an effort

 odds, I actually cross the border from

 two days delayed, at exactly noon.
-It is just a short walk across a railroad, but the
+It is just a short walk across a railroadbridge, but the

 considerable.
 I pass through six counters, each in its little house or hut, I get my backpack x-rayed